katahiromz/EGA/EGA-Manual.md

   usage: cat(ary_or_str_1, ary_or_str_2, ...)
 ```

-Concatnates the specified arrays and/or strings.
+Concatenates the specified arrays and/or strings.
 Returns an array or a string.

 ### EGA `compare` Function